Meet Our New Innovation

 Add New Content to the Page and Update Translation

-Now if you need to add a new element to your page and translate it, then simply follow the same mentioned steps above: Go to your front-end builder and add a new element, Save and Click Go To Dashboard button.
+Now, if you need to add a new element to your page and translate it, then simply follow the same mentioned steps above: Go to your front-end builder and add a new element, Save, and Click the Go To Dashboard button.

 Add New Element on Page